Edna Valley (San Luis Obispo)

 Finding a Good Bottle of Wine in Edna Valley

-For a Good Bottle of Wine in Edna Valley, south of San Luis Obispo, here are our recommendations.
+Great California Wine is found in Edna Valley, south of San Luis Obispo, and here are our recommendations.
 We’ve written about the wineries with links.
 These are listed in the order of our preference, start at the top and work your way down as you taste through the valley.

 Kynsi Winery – Our last visit in 2021 was less than stellar.
 We were disappointed in their hospitality.
 Go here for their wines and their gardens surrounding their tasting area, full of hummingbirds and fragrance.

 Chamisal Vineyards – A wonderful patio area provides the perfect place to savor their wines.
 They’re a little pricey.
 Enjoy their Syrah….good stuff.

 Sextant – Located in the ‘old town’ area of Edna Valley, wines from Albarino, Chardonnay to Pinot Noir, Zinfandel & Syrah.
 A deli is attached with tables available outside for lunch.
-They also host a wine taste venue in Paso Robles.
+They also host a wine taste venue in Paso Robles off Hwy 46 West.

 Saucellito Canyon– We visited for their Zins and were not disappointed.
 Spent a wonderful lunch time here on their grass picnic area enjoying their wine on a sunny warm winter day.
 Like them on Yelp and receive a free tasting and purchase discount.

-Sans Liege- They’ve moved their urban store front in Pismo Beach to Tin City in Paso Robles.
+Sans Liege- They have a urban store fronts in Pismo Beach and Tin City in Paso Robles.
 With eclectic names like ‘Fool’s Errand’ and ‘The Offering’ you should stop here and savor their wines.

 Kelsey See Canyon Vineyards- A classic farm style wine tasting, very family feel.
 We spent a half hour chatting with the family patriarch sitting in his golf cart in the parking lot.
 We enjoyed their Three Amigos GSM.
 They also offer hard cider.